 G2 Rating: 4.7/5 on G2

-SaaS and digital product teams who need feedback collection, AI analysis, and loop-closing in one place, and a real team process for acting on what they find.
+SaaS and digital product teams who need feedback collection, AI analysis, and loop-closing in one place, with a real process for acting on what they find.

 2. Pendo: Best for Product Analytics and In-App Feedback Combined

-- Usage analytics: track feature adoption, engagement, and drop-off by user segment
+- Usage analytics: feature adoption, engagement, and drop-off by user segment

 - In-app polls and surveys triggered by product behavior